mlaux1/rl-blox/README.md

 3. We use Chex to write reliable code.
 4. For optimization algorithms we use Orbax.
 5. For probability distributions we use Distrax.
-6. For all neural networks we use Flax.
+6. For all neural networks we use Flax NNX.
 7. To save checkpoints we use Orbax.

 ## Installation